 Former MCC Construction Company Officer and Owner Pleads Guilty to Conspiring to Defraud Government

-The plea was announced by Acting Assistant Attorney General Renata Hesse of the Justice Department’s Antitrust Division; U.S. Attorney Channing D. Phillips of the U.S. Attorney’s Office for the District of Columbia; Paul M. Abbate, Assistant Director in Charge of the FBI’s Washington Field Office; Peggy E. Gustafson, Inspector General for the U.S. Small Business Administration (SBA); Carol Fortine Ochoa, Inspector General of the U.S. General Services Administration (GSA); Brian J. Reihms, Special Agent in Charge of the Central Field Office of the Defense Criminal Investigative Service (DCIS), and Frank Robey, Director of the U.S. Army Criminal Investigation Command’s Major Procurement Fraud Unit (MPFU).
+The plea was announced by Acting Assistant Attorney General Renata Hesse of the Justice Department’s Antitrust Division; U.S. Attorney Channing D. Phillips of the U.S. Attorney’s Office for the District of Columbia; Assistant Director in Charge Paul M. Abbate of the FBI’s Washington Field Office; Inspector General Peggy E. Gustafson for the Small Business Administration (SBA); Inspector General Carol Fortine Ochoa of the U.S. General Services Administration (GSA); Special Agent in Charge Brian J. Reihms, of the Central Field Office of the Defense Criminal Investigative Service (DCIS) and Director Frank Robey of the U.S. Army Criminal Investigation Command’s Major Procurement Fraud Unit (MPFU).

 According to court documents, MCC and others conspired with two companies that were eligible to receive federal government contracts set asides for small, disadvantaged businesses with the understanding that MCC would illegally perform all of the work.
 In so doing, MCC was able to win 27 government contracts worth over $70 million from 2008 to 2011.
 The scope and duration of the scheme resulted in a significant number of opportunities lost to legitimate small and disadvantaged businesses.

-“We will continue to work with our colleagues at the U.S. Attorney’s Office and in law enforcement to protect the integrity of federal contracting programs,” said Acting Assistant Attorney General Hesse of the Justice Department’s Antitrust Division.
+“We will continue to work with our colleagues at the U.S. Attorney’s Office and in law enforcement to protect the integrity of federal contracting programs,” said Acting Assistant Attorney General Hesse.

 “Walter Crummy knowingly participated in a scheme that allowed MCC Construction Company to illegally cash in on federal contracts designated for small disadvantaged businesses.
 This prosecution shows our determination to maintain the integrity of federal contracting programs meant to aid small, disadvantaged businesses,” said U.S. Attorney Phillips.
 “We will continue to work with our law enforcement partners to identify and prosecute those who abuse these programs at the expense of deserving businesses.”